REFILE-U.S. judge urges Argentina to settle bond litigation

 At a court hearing in Manhattan, U.S. District Judge Thomas Griesa urged Argentina and creditors suing over defaulted bonds to "make some attempt at that direction" after years of litigation that led the country to default again last year.

 Griesa made no reference to the Nov.
-22 election that brought to power Argentine President Mauricio Macri, who has it a priority to settle the dispute with creditors who rejected the terms of the country's 2005 and 2010 bond restructurings a priority.
+22 election that brought to power Argentine President Mauricio Macri, who has called it a priority to settle the dispute with creditors who rejected the terms of the country's 2005 and 2010 bond restructurings.

 But Griesa said he wanted to put "some emphasis on the need to work on as prompt a resolution to this litigation as possible," noting the dispute had been ongoing for "a very long time."